National Labor Relations Board v. Chicago Health & Tennis Clubs, Inc.

 Facts

-The National Labor Relations Board (NLRB) (plaintiff) certified two bargaining units of employees at single retail stores in the Chicago-based chains Chicago Health & Tennis Clubs, Inc. (CHC) and Saxon Paint & Home Care Centers (Saxon) (defendants).
-CHC operated 16 Chicago clubs, while Saxon had 21 stores in Chicago and seven more elsewhere.
+Chicago Health & Tennis Clubs, Inc. (CHC) (defendant) was a Chicago-based chain with 16 clubs.
+Saxon Paint & Home Care Centers (Saxon) (defendant) was a Chicago-based chain with 21 stores in Chicago and seven in neighboring states.
 The Saxon stores were virtually identical, while CHC operated three formats with differing facilities.
-Both chains had integrated, centralized management hierarchies with district managers or area supervisors, but CHC’s operations and procedures were not as highly centralized as Saxon’s.
+Both chains had integrated, centralized management hierarchies with area supervisors.
+However, CHC’s operations and labor procedures were not as highly centralized as Saxon’s.
 Saxon store-level managers had limited involvement in labor-relations and personnel matters, with no authority to make employment decisions.
-Upper management conducted all interviews, hiring, and training at central offices.
-Each CHC club manager had a marked degree of authority over personnel and labor-relations matters, including disciplinary authority over employees and control over the terms and conditions of their employment.
-Unlike Saxon, CHC’s store-level managers supervised most day-to-day employment activities without centralized management significantly interfering.
-Saxon frequently interchanged employees between locations, while CHC rarely did so.
-Finally, only Saxon had a prior history of collective bargaining, as the Retail Clerks Union (union) already represented a unit of employees at two Saxon stores in Indiana.
-The union petitioned for and won elections to represent a unit in each chain, limited to one Chicago store’s employees.
-Both employers refused to bargain, claiming the unit was inappropriate.
-The NLRB found both employers had violated the National Labor Relations Act (NLRA) and petitioned for enforcement.
+Saxon’s upper management conducted all interviews, hiring, and training at central offices.
+In contrast, each CHC club manager had considerable authority over personnel and labor matters, including disciplinary authority and control over employment terms and conditions.
+Saxon frequently moved employees between locations, while CHC rarely did.
+Finally, only Saxon had a prior history of collective bargaining, including a previous attempt by the Retail Clerks Union (the union) to represent all Chicago metropolitan Saxon stores as a single unit.
+In response to petitions from the union, the National Labor Relations Board (the board) (plaintiff) certified an employee bargaining unit at a single CHC club and another at a single Saxon store.
+The union won elections to represent these units.
+However, CHC and Saxon both refused to bargain, claiming these single-store units were inappropriate.
+The union filed unfair-labor-practice charges with the board.
+The board found both employers had violated the National Labor Relations Act and ordered them to bargain, but they still refused.
+The board petitioned the United States Court of Appeals for the Seventh Circuit to enforce the board’s bargaining orders.

 Rule of Law